-The accompanying financial statements report the fiduciary net position and the changes in fiduciary net position of and for the fiscal year ended September 30, 2018.
-For financial reporting purposes, the Program includes all funds over which the Program exercises, or has the ability to exercise oversight authority.
+The accompanying financial statements report the fiduciary net position and the changes in fiduciary net position as of and for the fiscal years ended September 30, 2019 and 2018.
+For financial reporting purposes, the Program includes all funds over which the Program exercises or can exercise oversight authority.